sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Balance

 Grab a piece of paper and write down the names of each opponent.
-Beside their name, draw ticks for their Stamina points.
-Beside that, write their attack power die (d2, d4, d6, d10).
+Beside their name, write their attack power die (d2, d4, d6, d10).
+Beside that, draw ticks for their Stamina points.
+Finally, draw boxes with "H" or "H/W" next to them to represent how if they can absorb Harm or Wounds.

+`TODO: insert image of GM Worksheet`

-Opponents' Stamina points should be realistically scaled to the "scrappy adventurer" level of the players.
+Opponents' Stamina and attack power should be realistically scaled to the "scrappy adventurer" level of the players.
 This table should help.

 |                   | Stamina points | Attack power
 |-------------------|----------------|-------------